Global restrictions under local state discrimination

 We additionally constructed a numerical tool based on semidefinite programming (SDP) \cite{tavakoli2024}.
 This method is used to numerically compute a bound on $p_{\text{win}}^\text{CHSH}$ for any set of local measurements in Alice and Bob sides with a given ensemble with an overlap bounded by $\delta$.
 The SDP operates in a \textit{see-saw} manner.
 Namely, it fixes random measurements on Alice side and optimizes $p_{\text{win}}^\text{CHSH}$ for any set of measurements $\{B_{b|y}\}$ in Bob's side, i.e.~POVMs restricted by positivity $B_{b|y}\succeq 0$ and completeness $\sum_b B_{b|y}= \mathds{1}$.
 Once a solution is found, Bob's measurements are then fixed and the optimization runs again through Alice's measurements $\{A_{a|x}\}$ constrained by $A_{a|x}\succeq 0$ and $\sum_a A_{a|x}= \mathds{1}$.
 The optimization iterates upon a certain level of convergence.
-Our numerical findings agree with our analytical bound from \eqref{eq:chshboundlocal} and are plotted in \figref{fig:tradeoff} up to numerical precision.
+Our numerical findings agree with our analytical bound from \eqref{eq:chshboundlocal} up to numerical precision and are plotted in \figref{fig:tradeoff}.

-For interested readers, we refer them to \appref{ap:chsh} where we derive bounds on the CHSH winning probability analogous to \eqref{eq:chshbound} but with $N=3,4$ preparations and local qubit dimension. \\
+For interested readers, we refer them to \cite{supp} where we derive bounds on the CHSH winning probability analogous to \eqref{eq:chshbound} but with $N=3,4$ preparations and local qubit dimension. \\